vimaier/hpc-knapsack/README.md

 }
 ~~~

-First time measurements showed that the execution time improved from 20 to 2 seconds (more accurate time comparisons are below) on *hal*, see [table above](#computers_table).
-The parallel algorithm was analyzed with the analysis tool Intel VTune Amplifier [5,6].
-The following screen shows overview of the *OpenMP Analysis*.
+First time measurements showed, that the execution time improved from ~20 to ~2 seconds on *hal* (see [computers table](#computers_table).
+The parallel algorithm was analyzed with the analysis tool *Intel VTune Amplifier* [5,6].
+The following screen shows the overview of the *OpenMP Analysis*.

 ![VTune OpenMP Overview](docs/images/vtune_omp_overview.png)

-The most remarkable part is the *Potential Gain* of 59.6% in the last line.
-This is basically the time wasted on waiting and synchronizing.
+The most remarkable part is the *Potential Gain* of 59.6% stated in the last line.
+This is basically the time wasted while waiting and synchronizing.
 The workload of the threads can be analyzed as well.
-Therefor Intel VTune Amplifier provides a visualization:
+Therefore, Intel VTune Amplifier provides the following visualization:

 ![VTune workload of threads](docs/images/vtune_spinning_threads.png)

-The green color indicates  that a thread is running.
-The brown color means that a thread is actually calculating something.
-The red color shows the spin and overhead time.
-As indicated by the *OpenMP Analysis* is a lot of spin and overhead time.
-This is the case if the threads are synchronizing.
-The function markAllNonOptimalPoints() in NemhauserUllmannParallelSolver will be called after adding an input item.
-Inside the function are two parallelized for-loops, one for L\_i and one for L'\_i.
-Let n be the number of input items then we encounter 3n parallelized for-loops, 2n in markAllNonOptimalPoints() and n in solve() copying the items.
-Thus the threads had to be synchronized a lot.
-Unfortunately there is no way to avoid it and the most of the time is still spent in the detection of not Pareto-optimal points.
+The brown areas state that a thread is actually calculating something whereas the red color shows the spin and overhead time.
+As indicated by the *OpenMP Analysis* there is a lot of spin and overhead time.
+This is mostly the case when the threads are synchronizing.
+The function NemhauserUllmannParallelSolver::markAllNonOptimalPoints() is being called after an input item has been added.
+Inside the function, there are two parallelized for-loops.
+One for L\_i and one for L'\_i.
+Let n be the number of input items, then we encounter 3n parallelized for-loops: 2n in markAllNonOptimalPoints() and n in solve() for copying the items.
+Thus, the threads have to be synchronized a lot.
+Unfortunately there is no way to avoid this and most of the time is still being spent during the detection of non-Pareto-optimal points.

 ### Removing Lightest Points (RLP)